Order of Military Merit (South Korea)

 The Order of Military Merit (Hangul: 무공훈장) is the primary military decoration awarded by the South Korean government.

 It is awarded to a person who rendered "outstanding military services by participating in an action in time of war or in quasi-state of war or by performing his/her duty equivalent to combat, such as responding to the attack of an enemy in a contact area."

+History

+On 18 October 1950, law about Order of Military Merit was enacted.